Join us all month for 31 Days of Organizing for a Better 2010!

 4. Give yourself a visual reminder.

 With any goal, it’s easier to stay on track if we have regular reminders and can see our progress along the way.
-Some people like to fill up several glasses or bottles at the beginning of the day as a visual reminder of how much they need to drink.
+Some people like to fill up several glasses or bulk bottled water at the beginning of the day as a visual reminder of how much they need to drink.
 But there are other ways to remind yourself to drink more water, such as on your daily to-do list.
 The LobotoME weekly planner features an area for you to check off how many glasses of water you drink each day.

 5. Keep drinking your soda…or try flavored water.